davidjb/technicolor-tg799vac-hacks/README.md

 In initial testing, teaking settings appeared to drop power consumption slightly but it's too soon to tell.
-The `--avs` (Adaptive Voltage Scaling) option doesn't appear to have any effect on the TG799vac.
+The `--avs` (Adaptive Voltage Scaling) option doesn't appear to have any effect on the TG799vac; it always stays disabled.

 ### Jumbo frames